Final Destination 3: Home media

-The film was released as a 2-disc DVD on July 25, 2006, by New Line Cinema, in widescreen and full screen formats.
+The film was released as a 2-disc DVD on July 25, 2006, by New Line Home Entertainment, in widescreen and full screen formats.
 Special features include an audio commentary, a deleted scene, three documentaries, the theatrical trailer, and an original animated video.
-Wong, Morgan and cinematographer Robert Mclachlan provide the audio commentary.
+Wong, Morgan, and cinematographer Robert McLachlan provide the audio commentary.
 The deleted scene is an extended version of Wendy and Kevin's discussion after they are questioned by the police.
 The first documentary, Dead Teenager Movie, examines the history of slasher films.
 The second, Kill Shot: Making Final Destination 3, focuses on the making of the film and includes interviews with the cast and crew.
 Severed Piece, the third documentary, discusses the film's special effects, pyrotechnics, and gore effects.
 A seven-minute animated film, It's All Around You, explains the various ways people can die.

 Special DVD editions labeled "Thrill Ride Edition" also include an optional feature called "Choose Their Fate", allowing viewers to make decisions at several points in the film.
 Most provide only minor alterations to the death scenes, but the first choice allows the viewer to stop Wendy, Kevin, Jason, and Carrie from boarding the roller coaster before the premonition, ending the film immediately.
+The film grossed $18.9 million in home sales.